go-echarts/go-echarts/docs/en-us/event-and-action.md

 Considering for a chart lib, the target is not implement a echarts engine in go.
 Unfortunately, we hasn't provide a action api yet, for the *static* `dispatchAction`.

-!> So, is it done?
+So, is it no way to make it?
-** Actually, we do have one more thing...**
+**Actually, we do have one more thing...**
-Although it seems a little tricky, enough as a workaround.

 With the power of `%MY_ECHARTS` (see `dive-into` chapter), you get the echarts instance, you get the world.